 When I was in Vietnam last year, I was able to use my Amex cards at a variety of businesses like shopping centers, restaurants, and rideshare apps.
 Of course, you shouldn't expect street food vendors to accept foreign credit cards – or any cards, for that matter – when paying for your meal.

 Even in the U.S., you'll still occasionally run into businesses with “We do not accept Amex” signs by the register.
-Not long ago, I was dining at a hot pot restaurant and went to pay when suddenly, the staff member blocked the card reader after noticing my *amex gold* .
+Not long ago, I was dining at a hot pot restaurant and went to pay when suddenly, the staff member blocked the card reader after noticing my American Express® Gold Card.

-But for the most part, Amex is on par with Visa and other payment forms here in U.S. According to an Amex spokesperson, 99% of merchants in the states that accept credit cards take Amex as a payment option.
+But for the most part, Amex is on par with Visa and other payment forms here in the U.S. According to an Amex spokesperson, 99% of merchants in the U.S. that accept credit cards take Amex as a payment option.

-So is Amex on par with Visa or Mastercard when traveling?
+So, is Amex on par with Visa or Mastercard when traveling?
 Not quite.
-But it's also clear the bank has grown to the point where it's a relatively reliable option both at home and abroad.
+But it's also clear that the bank has grown to the point where it's a relatively reliable option both at home and abroad.

 So long as you're armed with a debit card that reimburses international ATM fees and a backup Visa or Mastercard, you'll be just fine.